carlychang03/BIMM143_github/README.md

 # Bioinformatics Class
-This is my repository for my Bioinformatics class from UC San Diego in W25.
+This is my repository for my Bioinformatics class [BIMM143](https://bioboot.github.io/bimm143_W25/) at UC San Diego in W25.
-My classwork from W25 [BIMM143](https://bioboot.github.io/bimm143_W25/) at UC San Diego

 ## Index of Material
 Introductory Material: Working with R